October 19, 2019

 Sensory Inputs – One “Packet” At a Time

-5. As I discussed in detail in the previous post, all our sensory inputs come into the brain in “packets.”
+5. As I discussed in detail in the previous post, all our sensory inputs are first processed by the brain in “packets.”
 The brain can process those six types of data in parallel (at the same time).
 Each “packet” is about one-hundredth of a second (10 milliseconds) in duration.
 Then those processed signals arrive at the seat of the mind (hadaya vatthu) located on the mental body (manōmaya kāya or gandhabba).
-The mind, in turn, analyzes only ONE packet of information as a time.
+The mind, in turn, analyzes only ONE packet of information at a time.
 See the previous post, “Vision Is a Series of “Snapshots” – Movie Analogy.”

 - For example, while the mind is processing a “sight” or rūpa rūpa, it CANNOT process a “sound” or a “sadda rūpa.”
 The mind switches to another sensory input after analyzing that “snapshot” of sight.
 Of course, our eyes and ears do not “die” moment-to-moment.
 It is just that “cakkhu,” for example, is ALIVE (or ACTIVE) only while the mind is processing input from the physical eyes.